Bahay na bato

-The same architectural style was used for Spanish-era convents, monasteries, schools, hotels, factories, and hospitals, and with some of the American-era Gabaldon school buildings, all with few adjustments.
-This architecture was still used during the American colonization of the Philippines.
-After the Second World War, construction of these houses declined and eventually stopped in favor of post-World War II modern architecture.
+Aside from houses, the same architectural style was also used for Spanish-era convents, monasteries, schools, hotels, factories, and hospitals.
+It was also used for the Gabaldon school buildings, during the American colonial period of Philippines (1898–1946).
+After the Second World War, construction of these buildings declined and eventually stopped in favor of post-World War II modern architecture.